joelNguyenn1010/test/take-home-questions.md

 ## Quick challenges

 ### Shell/CLI
-1. What is happening in these Linux commands?
-Describe as much as you know about what each symbol means and the effect it will have in the execution of the command, and the named programs.
+1. ** What is happening in these Linux commands?
+Describe as much as you know about what each symbol means and the effect it will have in the execution of the command, and the named programs **.

    a) `(for i in {1..100}; do echo $i; done;) | grep 3 | grep -v 1 | paste -s -d+ - | bc`